ILiedAboutCake/OverRustle/README.md

 ## Ustream

 * *** Ustream embeds work, but you cannot get to them by name.
 This is how Ustream runs their platform.
-Grab the embed number here http://i.imgur.com/PsPpK7v.png and use that for Stream/ID
+Grab the embed number here http://i.imgur.com/PsPpK7v.png and use that for Stream/ID.

+## Advanced
+* **** You can embed any website that allows iframing.

 ## CastAmp